classiebit/eventmie-pro-docs/resources/docs/3.0/introduction.md

 ---

 > {primary} **Since day one, we've been committed to continuous improvement—releasing new features, enhancements, and optimizations based on your feedback and the latest industry trends.
-Our roadmap is ambitious: in the coming years, we aim to make Eventmie Pro and FullyLoaded the best self-hosted event ticketing platform ever built.**
+Our roadmap is ambitious: in the coming years, we aim to make Eventmie Pro and FullyLoaded the best self-hosted event ticketing platform ever built, with AI at its core.**

 ---

 **Real-World Use Cases**

-1. **Event Organizers:** Conferences, expos, festivals, concerts, private parties with password protected access, and more.
+1. **Event Organizers:** Conferences, expos, festivals, concerts, private parties with password protected access, and more—now with AI-assisted event setup and marketing.
-2. **Educators & Coaches:** Recurring online classes, yoga sessions, training, and workshops.
+2. **Educators & Coaches:** Recurring online classes, yoga sessions, training, and workshops—leverage AI to generate course/event content and reminders.
-3. **Businesses:** Internal events, seminars, product launches, and team-building.
+3. **Businesses:** Internal events, seminars, product launches, and team-building—use AI for automated event descriptions and attendee engagement.
-4. **Agencies & Developers:** Deliver white-label event solutions to clients worldwide.
+4. **Agencies & Developers:** Deliver white-label, AI-powered event solutions to clients worldwide.
 5. **Festivals & Seasonal Events:** Festivals, fairs, carnivals, and seasonal events.
-Let attendees access the whole season with a single ticket.
+Let attendees access the whole season with a single ticket, and use AI to optimize event listings and discoverability.

     and many more.

 ---

-> {success} **Join thousands of successful organizers and businesses who trust Eventmie Pro to power their events.**
+> {success} **Join thousands of successful organizers and businesses who trust Eventmie Pro to power their events—with the latest in AI-driven automation.**

 ---